brianhouse/ART492/contract.md

 By **Friday, March 4th** you will need to provide the Art 492 faculty member with a finalized catalog materials.
 Failure to meet this deadline will result in not being represented in the exhibition brochure.
 You will not have the opportunity to change this information after the due date.

 #### Exhibition statement
 The exhibition statement is a single 150-300 word statement that summarizes your philosophy, inspiration, and/or working methods for the artwork(s) that you are exhibiting.
 This must be a final, edited statement that has been reviewed and approved by your advisor and the Art 492 faculty member.
 No one other than you and your advisors will make edits or corrections to your statement once it has been submitted.
-If you choose to use non-Western characters or formatting other than italics, please give the final publication submitter explicit instructions.
+If you choose to use non-Western characters or formatting other than italics, please provide explicit instructions so that your intentions are clear.

 #### Object list
 The object list is the final list of works that you will include in the exhibition.
 Each artwork must be identified as follows: